My Organizational and Productivity Systems

 Every personal task makes it onto Todoist, which can be updated via desktop, mobile, and Alexa.
 The Alexa integration has been a gamechanger, as I previously struggled with not wanting to interrupt what I was doing to write down tasks.
 Now, I can ask Alexa to remember it from anywhere in my house, whether my hands are full or not.

-Some Todoist tasks are further classified into three projects: Shopping List, Clothing, and tasks for the house I own in Pittsburgh, which I converted into an AirBnB this past summer.
+Some Todoist tasks are further classified into three projects: Shopping List, Clothing, and tasks for the house I own in Pittsburgh.

 I usually have Todoist open in a browser tab constantly, so if I find my attention wandering towards something unproductive, I see it and check my daily tasks to see if I could be doing something productive.